-UMBC's in-person Health Information Technology program is designed to prepare computer science, information systems, healthcare professionals, and other experienced professionals to fill a range of opportunities within the healthcare profession.
-These might include: Clinical Care Informatics, Research/Clinical Trial Informatics, Management Consulting, Managed Care, Pharmaceuticals, Government, and Consumer Electronic.
-UMBC’s Health Information Technology graduate program is offered at the UMBC Main Campus in Catonsville.
+UMBC's in-person Health Information Technology program is designed to prepare professionals in computer science, information systems, health care, and other fields to fill a range of opportunities within the health care profession.

-- UMBC is uniquely positioned to provide education and training that respond to the state’s need for qualified technical professionals in the field of healthcare:
+UMBC is uniquely positioned to provide education and training that respond to the state’s need for qualified technical professionals in the field of healthcare.
+About UMBC: